Pompano Beach

 The comeback kid of South Florida

 Pompano Beach has earned its reputation as one of South Florida's most improved cities.
-Once considered a quiet, overlooked fishing village between Fort Lauderdale and Boca Raton, the city has undergone a remarkable transformation driven by significant investment in its beachfront, downtown, and community infrastructure.
+Once considered an overlooked fishing village between Fort Lauderdale and Boca Raton, the city has undergone a remarkable transformation driven by significant investment in its beachfront, downtown, and community infrastructure.

 The redeveloped Pompano Beach Fishing Village and restored pier have become a waterfront destination, drawing visitors from across Broward County.
 The beach itself is wide, clean, and consistently ranked among the best in the area.
 The city has also invested in arts and culture, including a new amphitheater and community spaces that have brought new energy to the area.